hyperledger/fabric/docs/source/whatis.md

 Smart contracts executing in a blockchain that operates with the order-execute architecture must be deterministic; otherwise, consensus might never be reached.
-To address the non-determinism issue, many platforms require that the smart contracts be written in a non-standard, or domain-specific language so that non-deterministic operations can be eliminated.
+To address the non-determinism issue, many platforms require that the smart contracts be written in a non-standard, or domain-specific language (such as [Solidity](https://solidity.readthedocs.io/en/v0.4.23/)) so that non-deterministic operations can be eliminated.
 This hinders wide-spread adoption because it requires developers writing smart contracts to learn a new language and may lead to programming errors.